dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.1.md

 See the section on [installing the tools](xref:core/miscellaneous/cli/dotnet#installing-the-tools) for more details on how to enable command line tools for different versions of the .NET Core SDK and EF Core.

 ## Microsoft.EntityFrameworkCore.Abstractions package
 The new package contains attributes and interfaces that you can use in your projects to light up EF Core features without taking a dependency on EF Core as a whole.
-E.g. the [Owned] attribute and the ILazyLoader interface are located here.
+For example, the [Owned] attribute and the ILazyLoader interface are located here.

 ## State change events